Hollywood's Pact with Hitler

 Publisher: Belknap Press, 2013

-But those are minor issues compared to what influence Hollywood was having as europe saw the erosion of basic human rights when Hitler spread his control over the map.
-The author brings forward a variety of anecdotes that seems to indicate that when it came to preserving the right to exhibit a film into these areas under Nazi control, Hollywood studio owners would do anything (with some exceptions, such as with Universal and Warner Brothers, who were banned outright in Germany by 1934).
+But this is a minor issue in the author's story of Hollywood watching Europe's erosion of basic human rights as Hitler spread his control over the map.
+The author brings forward a variety of anecdotes that seems to indicate that when it came to preserving the right to exhibit a film into these areas falling under Nazi control, Hollywood studio owners would compromise anything (with some exceptions, such as with Universal and Warner Brothers, who didn't cooperate effectively and were banned outright in Germany by 1934).

 By the end of this book, this author has outlined an accusation that is only vaguely directed at the Hollywood of the 1930s-40s, but is really an indictment directed at particular Hollywood film studio owners and producers (particularly at M-G-M).